 Trust

-I am glad the scriptures don’t command us to trust everyone who says, “I’m sorry.”
-Regardless, some of us were urged by others to trust our abuser when he said he was sorry without showing any signs of meaning it.
+I am glad the scriptures don’t command us to trust everyone that says, “I am sorry”.
+Regardless of this fact, some of us were pushed by others to trust our abuser when he said he was sorry without outward repentance.

 Forgiveness